A Comprehensive Augmentation Framework for Anomaly Detection: Experiments

 {\bf Rotation augmentation} The rotation augmentation and the split training strategy are both solutions proposed to enable better generalization.
 We believe that the indiscriminate use of rotation augmentation in the anomaly detection task is undesirable as it can alter the characteristics of simulated data and introduce anomalies in inputs, significantly impacting reconstruction quality in certain classes.

 The removal of it, as demonstrated in \cref{tab: ablantion}, however, results in severe overfitting issues and a significant decrease in performance.
 Further inspection reveals that a lot of noises emerge in the anomaly-free area.
-The reconstructive model overfits and produces perfect reconstruction in training, while could produce less satisfying reconstructions in inference, resulting in a quality gap.
-The discriminative network failed to adapt to this gap and began classifying normal areas with less accurate reconstruction as anomalies due to its exposure only to perfectly reconstructed samples during training.
+The reconstructive model overfits and produces perfect reconstruction in training, while producing less satisfying reconstructions in inference, resulting in a quality gap.
+The discriminative network failed to adapt to this gap, and it started classifying normal areas with less accurate reconstructions as anomalies because it was only exposed to perfectly reconstructed samples during training.
 Therefore, we develop the split training strategy as an alternative for rotation augmentation while not interfering with the characteristics of the simulated data.

 {\bf Anomaly simulation methods} To validate the effectiveness of the proposed anomaly simulation framework, we cross benchmark the results of using different architecture and data simulation methods and report the results in \cref{tab: ablantion}.
 We could observe that directly combining the DRAEM architecture with our simulation methods does not yield satisfying results.
-The first cause is that this combination is trained without both the rotation augmentation and the spitting training strategy, which lead to overfitting.
-And although NDA helps the reconstructive network to better model the variation range of normal samples, we think that, empirically, it does increase the risk of overfitting.
+The first cause is that this combination is trained without both the rotation augmentation and the spitting training strategy, which leads to overfitting.
+Although NDAA helps the reconstructive network better model the variation range of normal samples, we think that, empirically, it does increase the risk of overfitting.
 The lack of methods to mitigate it makes this issue even more significant in this particular context.
 If we reversely use our new architecture with the anomaly simulation method of DRAEM, the results are only slightly different from the original DRAEM model, which is expected.
 The utilization of the split training strategy becomes less necessary, as the rotation augmentation in the anomaly simulation method of DRAEM effectively addresses overfitting concerns, therefore an integrated training scheme is potentially more stable in this case.